 If your science project requires observations from both HST and the Chandra X-ray Observatory

-, you can submit a single proposal to request time on both observatories to either the HST Cycle 24 or the Chandra Cycle 18 review.
+, you can submit a single proposal to request time on both observatories to either the HST Cycle 25 or the Chandra Cycle 19 review.
 This avoids the “double jeopardy” of having to submit proposals to two separate reviews.
 A description of past HST joint programs is available on the HST Joint Programs

 By agreement with the Chandra X-ray Center

 (CXC), STScI will be able to award up to 400 kiloseconds of Chandra observing time.
 Similarly the CXC will be able to award up to 100 orbits of HST time to highly rated proposals awarded Chandra time in its TAC process.
 The only criterion above and beyond the usual review criteria is that the project must be fundamentally of a multi-wavelength nature, and that both sets of data are required to meet the science goals.
 It is not essential that the project requires simultaneous Chandra and HST observations.
 Chandra time will only be awarded in conjunction with new HST observations (and should not be proposed for in conjunction with an AR or Theory Proposal).

-Proposals for combined HST and Chandra observations should be submitted to the observatory that represents the prime science (not to both observatories).
+Regular proposals for combined HST and Chandra observations should be submitted to the observatory that represents the prime science (not to both observatories).
 Large HST-Chandra proposals (or Very Large Programs, as CXC defines them) may be submitted to either, but not both, observatories.
-STScI reserves the right to disallow HST observations that duplicate those in joint HST-Spitzer or HST-XMM unless the duplications are justified in the original proposals
+STScI reserves the right to disallow HST observations that duplicate those approved via any joint program unless the duplications are justified in the original proposals

 While there is multi-wavelength expertise in the review panels for both observatories, typically the HST panels will be stronger in IR/optical/UV science and the Chandra panels in X-ray science.